Mark Rees Journalist and Author

 The colours, quantities, and the direction of the corpse candles can also affect their meaning: ‘Sometimes these candles point out the places where persons shall sicken and die.
 They have also predicted the drowning of persons passing a ford.’

-Tell me more about corpse candles and other Welsh death omens
+Discover more about corpse candles

-You can also visit the page dedicated to all things Ghosts of Wales, keep an eye on the news page for updates, and get in touch for more details.
+You can also visit the Ghosts of Wales page for more articles, updates, and resources.